These states could decide the U.S. presidential election

 Other key races: Competitive U.S. Senate contest

 Vote counting: Arizona has no-excuse absentee voting.
 All ballots must arrive by the close of polls on Election Day.
-Ballots can be scanned and tabulated starting 14 days before Nov.
-3 but results not reported until after polls close on Election Day.
+Ballots could be scanned and tabulated starting 14 days before Tuesday but results not reported until after polls close on Election Day.

 NEVADA